-- 4. Continuous enrollment is defined as enrollment from the semester of admission until the completion of all graduation requirements.
+- 2. Special meal plans to accomadate documented medical conditions are subject to an additional charge to cover costs. - 3.
+Students living on campus while preparing for or taking senior comprehensive exams and/or projects will be charged for part-time tuition, as well as fees, housing, and board as applicable. - 4.
+Continuous enrollment is defined as enrollment from the semester of admission until the completion of all graduation requirements.
 Students are required to be continuously enrolled in order to graduate from Bethany College.
 As such, students will be charged a Continuous Enrollment fee of \$130 per semester for each semester in which they are not registered for classes at Bethany College (or through one of its approved study abroad or off-campus programs) until they graduate.
 This fee will be charged for students who are finishing incomplete courses, those who must sit for comprehensive examinations but have completed their coursework, and for those who are completing senior projects, even if they are not physically present at Bethany College.
-Likewise, students who are taking classes elsewhere to transfer credit to Bethany College (within the Academic Residence Requirement) to complete their graduation requirements will be charged this fee. - 5.
-Administrative fee will be \$125 per semester for undergraduate students registered part-time during the fall and spring semesters.
-Administrative Fee will be \$25 for undergraduate students registered part-time for classes offered in the summer term. - 6.
-International students are required to purchase health insurance.
-The College provides the Geo Blue Policy.
-For the 2022-2023 academic year, if a student has purchased an individual policy, they must document that they are carrying adequate coverage.
-The documentation must be provided to the Office of International Student Services.
+Likewise, students who are taking classes elsewhere to transfer credit to Bethany College (within the Academic Residence Requirement) to complete their graduation requirements will be charged this fee - 5.
+Administrative fee will be \$125 per semester for undergraduate students registered part time during the fall and spring semesters.
+Administrative Fee will be \$25 for undergraduate students registered part time for classes offered in the summer term.